Gabriel Richard: Missionary

 A fire leveled the city on June 11, 1805, including Sainte Anne's Church.
 This is when Gabriel Richard wrote the city of Detroit's motto: Speramus meliora; resurget cineribus; In English: "We hope for better things; it will arise from the ashes."
 The words are printed on the seal of the City of Detroit.
 Richard organized the shipment of food aid to the city from neighboring ribbon farms on both sides of the Detroit River to alleviate a food crisis following the loss of the city's supply of livestock and grain.
-He arranged for funding from Washington, D.C. and, with other leaders, created a new city plan for the streets in Detroit, including Jefferson and Michigan Avenues.
+He arranged for funding from Washington, D.C., and, with other leaders, created a new city plan for the streets in Detroit, including Jefferson and Michigan Avenues.

 In 1808, Richard established a school for Native American and white children.
 He had the first printing press in Detroit and published a periodical in the French language entitled Essais du Michigan, as well as The Michigan Essay, or Impartial Observer, in 1809.
 He also printed books with the press, including reprints of books.
 He is said to have printed The Child's Spelling Book.
 He had a personal library of 240 books on history, literature, theology, philosophy, law, and science.
 He also had a book of the Gospel of St. John that was printed in Mohawk and English.

 Richard ministered among the Indians of the region and was generally admired by them.
 During the War of 1812, Richard was imprisoned by the British for refusing to swear an oath of allegiance after their capture of Detroit, saying, "I have taken an oath to support the Constitution of the United States and I cannot take another.
 Do with me as you please."
 He was released when the Shawnee chief Tecumseh, despite his hatred for the Americans, refused to fight for the British while Richard was imprisoned.
 The Americans won the war in 1815.

 Treaty of Fort Meigs

-Richard helped negotiate the Treaty of Fort Meigs in which the lands of Native Americans in the Ohio River valley and the lower Great Lakes—including the Odawa, Potawatomi, and Chippewa— were ceded to the United States government.
-Some of the lands became the site of the University of Michigania.
+Richard helped negotiate the Treaty of Fort Meigs in which the lands of Native Americans in the Ohio River valley and the lower Great Lakes—including the Odawa, Potawatomi, and Chippewa—were ceded to the United States government.
+Some of the lands became the site of the University of Michigan's campus in Ann Arbor.

-University of Michigan
+The Catholepistemiad

-Together with Chief Justice Augustus B. Woodward, Richard was a co-founder of the Catholepistemiad of Michigania (which would later be renamed the University of Michigan), authorized by the legislature in 1817.
+Together with Chief Justice Augustus B. Woodward, Richard was a co-founder of the Catholepistemiad (which would later be renamed the University of Michigan), authorized by the legislature in 1817.
 He served as a professor, its vice-president, and a trustee.
 It was first established in Detroit and 20 years later, it was moved to Ann Arbor, Michigan.